pbowden-msft/DisableStore/README.md

 Usage: `DisableStore [--True] [--False]`</br>
 Example: `DisableStore --True`</br>

-<i>This tool currently works for Word, Excel, PowerPoint, and Outlook applications.</i></br>
+<i>This tool currently works for Word, Excel and PowerPoint applications.</i></br>
+<i>Outlook's store functionality is controlled via the tenant setting in portal.office.com</i></br>
-<i>Only the ribbon icons are removed - the functionality is still present on the 'Insert' pull-down menu
+<i>Only the ribbon icons are removed - the functionality is still present on the 'Insert' pull-down menu</i>